But Seriously, Some of the Best Face Sunscreens Can Be Found at the Drugstore

 When it comes to sunscreen, there are two universal truths.
-The first is that it's intrinsic to any skincare routine (please, please, please practice safe sun, people!).
+The first is that it's intrinsic to any skincare routine.
+(Please, please, please practice safe sun, people!)
 The second is that you don't have to pay an exorbitant amount of money to get a quality formula.
 After all, effective doesn't mean expensive.

-That goes for face sunscreen, too.
-Just because it comes from the drugstore doesn't mean it will clog your pores, leave a white cast on your complexion, or do any of the other dreaded things that we often associate with bad sunscreen.
+That goes for face sunscreen too.
+Just because it comes from the drugstore doesn't mean it will clog your pores, leave a white cast on your complexion, or do any of the other dreaded things we often associate with bad sunscreen.
 In fact, for some drugstore sunscreen formulas, quite the opposite is true.
 There are sheer formulas, noncomedogenic formulas, two-in-one moisturizing formulas, and more.
-You just have to know which ones rise above the rest, and that's exactly what we're here for.
+You just have to know which ones rise above the rest, and that's exactly what I'm here for.
 Keep scrolling to see the 15 best drugstore face sunscreens, according to editors and reviews.

 Here it is—one of my all-time favorite drugstore sunscreens.
 Sure, it's more expensive than others, but it's still technically a drugstore sunscreen if it's sold at Target, right?
 Plus, you get a lot of bang for your buck.
 You can use it on the face and body, and a little goes a long way, so it lasts, even with regular application.
 It's perfect for everyday use, but I make a point to keep it in my beach bag since it keeps me from getting burned no matter how long I stay out in the sun.

-I'm also a big fan of this sunscreen stick, which I pack away in my bag on busy summer days.
+I'm also a big fan of this sunscreen stick, which I pack in my bag on busy summer days.
 (Seriously though, reapplication is a breeze.)
-Aside from its convenient packaging, I like the fact that it's formulated with antioxidant-rich red raspberry-seed oil, buriti oil, meadowfoam-seed oil, and prickly pear extract to fight damaging free radicals.
+Aside from its convenient packaging, I like that it's formulated with antioxidant-rich red raspberry-seed oil, buriti oil, meadowfoam-seed oil, and prickly pear extract to fight damaging free radicals.

-If you're looking for a no-frills face sunscreen, this is it.
-I like that it's fairly lightweight and oil- and fragrance-free.
-I love that it doesn't slide or pill under my makeup, which means I can apply it daily without fear of excessive touch-ups.
+A no-frills face sunscreen.
+This oil-free, fragrance-free formula is fairly lightweight.
+I love that it doesn't slide or pill under my foundation, which means I can apply it daily without fear of a makeup meltdown.